 (a) Nature of the Indian Economy

-(b) Role of different sectors – Agriculture,
+(b) Role of different sectors – Agriculture, Industry and Services in the development of the Indian economy, their problems and growth

 (c) National Income of India – Concepts of national income, Different methods of measuring national income, Growth of national income and per capita income in various plans.